2026 Hyundai Ioniq 6 vs Tesla Model 3: Best EV Sedan?

 Tesla Model 3

-- No manufacturer lease subsidies; Tesla lease rates are market-rate
+- No manufacturer lease subsidies; Tesla leases at market rate

 - Model 3 RWD lease: ~$399/mo on 36/10K via Tesla Financial